rd-alliance/metadata-directory/README.md

 ### [Adding a Use Case](http://rd-alliance.github.io/metadata-directory/use_cases/add.html)

-By a use case, we specifically mean organizations or projects which use the standard.
+By a use case, we specifically mean a repository, data portal, organization, group, or project that uses the standard.
 This information is intended to give users of the directory an impression of the level of adoption, and indicate possible sources of help using the standard.

 The process for contributing a use case is the same as for standards.
 The use cases are kept in the 'use_cases' directory; please use the